PatrikRendek/Portfolio-Tracker/README.md

-# StockPulse - Premium Portfolio Dashboard
+# Portfolio-Tracker - Portfolio Dashboard

 High-performance portfolio tracking application built with a Django/PostgreSQL backend and a React (Vite) frontend.
 It features real-time historical data, interactive trade visualization, and seamless importing from eToro and XTB.